Tribal-Federal Collaborations

 Office of Tribal Justice

 The Office of Tribal Justice (OTJ) was established to provide a single point of contact within the Justice Department for meeting the broad and complex federal responsibilities owed to Indian tribes.
-The Office facilitates coordination between Departmental components working on Indian issues, and provides a permanent channel of communication for Indian tribal governments with the Department of Justice.
+The Office facilitates coordination between Departmental components working on Indian issues, and provides a permanent channel of communication for federally recognized tribal governments and tribal organizations with the Department of Justice.
 OTJ represents the Department in its dealing with Indian tribes, federal agencies, Congress, state and local governments, professional associations, and public interest groups.
 Because Indian issues cut across so many entities within the Executive Branch, OTJ, in cooperation with the Bureau of Indian Affairs, serves to unify the federal response.

 Bureau of Indian Affairs